eliukblau/pixterm/README.md

 ![Screenshot 10](screenshot12.png)

 #### Requirements
 Your terminal emulator must be support *true color* feature in order to display image colors in a right way.
 In addition, you must use a monospaced font that includes the lower half block unicode character: `▄ (U+2584)`.
 I personally recommend [Envy Code R](http://damieng.com/blog/2008/05/26/envy-code-r-preview-7-coding-font-released).
 It's the nice font that shows in the screenshots.
 If you want to use the dithering mode with blocks, the font must also includes the following unicode characters: `█ (U+2588)`, `▓ (U+2593)`, `▒ (U+2592)`, `░ (U+2591)`.
-The dithering mode with characters works with standar ASCII chars.
+The dithering mode with characters works with standard ASCII chars.

 #### Dependencies